Kumanovo: Military installations

 The military base Boro Menkov is one of the military installations of ARM in Kumanovo.
 The base was established by the JNA.

-MB Hristijan Todorovski Karposh is the second base in Kumanovo, it was also established by the JNA and was inherited by the ARM.
+MB Hristijan Todorovski - Karpoš is the second base in Kumanovo, it was also established by the JNA and was inherited by the ARM.
 Today, part of the installation is converted into a university, and another part was inherited by the Ministry of Interior.
 There was an idea of turning the base into an economic industrial zone.

 In Kumanovo's Elezov kamen area there is also a Military Warehouse Base that operates today.

 Police station

 Kumanovo has a police station, under the Ministry of Internal Affairs.
-The current police chief is Stojanče Veličkovikj.
+The current police chief is Nikica Petruševski.